Milang railway line: Political push for Milang (and Mr Landseer)

-One of the select committee members was a prominent and highly respected Member of Parliament, Albert Landseer.
-In 1856 he had founded Milang, where he continued to have his headquarters, and he was renowned for his intimate connection with the town and district.
-His business interests in the area – including flour milling, ownership of river steamers and barges, agent for the paddle steamer pioneer Francis Cadell, and wool warehousing – were immense.
-As the senior representative for Mount Barker since 1875 he had become highly prominent in public life – "almost a household word".
-He made sure the committee heard evidence supporting a branch line to Milang that would allow steamboats to use what he considered to be a more conveniently located railhead than Goolwa, despite unfavourable assessment as early as 22 years beforehand.
+One of the select committee members was a Member of Parliament, Albert Landseer.
+In 1856 he had founded Milang, where he continued to have his headquarters.
+His business interests in the area – included flour milling and ownership of river steamers and barges.
+Agent for the paddle steamer pioneer Francis Cadell, and wool warehousing – were immense.
+He was also the senior representative for Mount Barker since 1875.
 (Note: Milang was then on the Adelaide–Melbourne mail route: goods, passengers and mail etc. were brought over the hills by road then loaded into paddle steamers for the journey across Lake Alexandrina to Meningie, continuing by road.
 During his 1859 survey, Chas.
 Hargrave pointed out that by using Milang as a railhead, any sea-bound goods would need to be transferred to the railway at Goolwa only to be loaded back into ships again at Port Victor.
 The only advantage was avoidance of the sandbars.
 It still made more sense to take any line south from Strathalbyn to Goolwa or Port Victor.)

 So it was that in November 1881, when assent was granted to an Act – short title The Mount Barker and Strathalbyn Railway Act – it authorised not only a link to Mount Barker but the branch line from Sandergrove to Milang that Landseer had been seeking.
 When the line was opened, a newspaper report started with a remark that the branch was "jocularly styled 'Landseer's line'".

 The "palmy days" of river trade were over, however, by the mid-1880s.
 Morgan's primacy over the downstream ports – after the completion of its rail link with Adelaide – was well established and the trade itself was on the eve of decline.